jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

   - **property** —
     (a) means real or personal property of any description, whether situated in New Zealand or elsewhere and whether tangible or intangible; and
     (b) includes an interest in any real or personal property of that kind
-  - **public transportation system** means all conveyances (for example, aircraft, trains, ships, ferries, trucks, buses, or taxis), facilities, buildings, and objects (whether publicly or privately owned) used in or for services that are available to the public for the transportation of persons or cargo
+  - **public transportation system** means all conveyances (for example, aircraft, trains, ships, ferries, trucks, buses, or small passenger vehicles), facilities, buildings, and objects (whether publicly or privately owned) used in or for services that are available to the public for the transportation of persons or cargo
   - **radioactive device** means—
     (a) a nuclear weapon or other nuclear explosive device; or (b) a radioactive material dispersal device; or